 (c) District boundary changes.
 The delineation of the floodplain may be revised by the Board of Supervisors where natural or man-made changes have occurred and/or more detailed studies conducted or undertaken by the United States Army Corps of Engineers, the Delaware River Basin Commission, or other qualified agency or individual document the need for such change.
 However, prior to such change, approval must be obtained from the Federal Insurance Administration.

-Applications for any of the listed uses in § 500-2603D or any other development shall be submitted to the Township for its approval.
+§ 500-2603D or any other development shall be submitted to the Township for its approval.

 Installation of fill materials.